mattermost/docs/source/install/self-managed-changelog.md

 #### Branding Changes
  - Added a new default brand theme named "Denim".
- - The existing theme names and colors, including "Mattermost", "Organization", "Mattermost Dark", and "Windows Dark" have been updated to the new "Denim", "Sapphire", "Indigo", & "Onyx" theme names and colours, respectively.
+ - The existing theme names and colors, including "Mattermost", "Organization", "Mattermost Dark", and "Windows Dark" have been updated to the new "Denim", "Sapphire", "Quartz", "Indigo", and "Onyx" theme names and colors, respectively.
 Anyone using the existing themes will see slightly modified theme colors after their server or workspace is upgraded.
 The theme variables for the existing "Mattermost", "Organization", "Mattermost Dark", and "Windows Dark" themes will still be accessible in [our documentation](https://docs.mattermost.com/messaging/customizing-theme-colors.html#custom-theme-examples), so a custom theme can be created with these theme variables if desired.
 Custom themes are unaffected by this change.
  - Added a new light theme named "Quartz" to the default available list of themes.
  - Updated email templates to the new branding.